Jaturu/kea-docker/README.md

 It is not recommended to bind the container to the "host" network - this will collide any with other DHCP servers on any network that the host is connected to and may cause losing connection to the host.

 To bind container to specific physical (or vlan) interface you need to create "IPVlan" docker network.
+Please note that host will not be able to reach containers using interface used by IPVlan network.

 ```shell
 docker network create --driver ipvlan --subnet=[subnet] --opt parent=[host-interface] [new-network-name]